shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 - Collect the stylist's credentials and supply them via a _self-hosted server_ to Shortcuts for validation.
-  - (We have provided an example implementation of such a server in NodeJS for you at [server.js](./js/src/server.js), but you can implement a this server in almost any technology).
+  - We have provided an example implementation of such a server in NodeJS for you at [server.js](./js/src/server.js), but you can implement a this server in almost any technology.
 The authentication is done by issuing a request as shown in [stylist-single-signon.js](./js/src/stylist-single-signon.js).
+  - We have also used this server to deliver the html page that is used to gather the stylist's credentials.
+See [index.html](./js/src/index.html).
+    You do not need to host these two things on the same server.
+    It is done this way in the example purely for convenience.

 - Take the object that is returned by this call to the server.
 It contains the two cookies that will enable you to access the